saifalfalah/react-handbook/content/javascript-async-await/index.md

 ---
-title: "Modern Asynchronous JavaScript with Async and Await"
+title: 'Asynchronous JavaScript with Async and Await'
-description: "Discover the modern approach to asynchronous functions in JavaScript.
-JavaScript evolved in a very short time from callbacks to Promises, and since ES2017 asynchronous JavaScript is even simpler with the async/await syntax"
+description: 'Discover the modern approach to asynchronous functions in JavaScript.
+JavaScript evolved in a very short time from callbacks to Promises, and since ES2017 asynchronous JavaScript is even simpler with the async/await syntax'
-booktitle: Async and Await
-date: 2018-02-26T09:07:49+02:00
-updated: 2018-04-22T09:07:49+02:00
-medium: true
-tags: js
-tags_weight: 29
 ---

 ## Introduction